 Ukrainian Aid

 We have been helping displaced Ukrainians with housing, food, and other essentials since Russia’s invasion in 2022.
-Starting with the 2022 edition of Ride For The Living, proceeds have funded several of our Ukrainian relief efforts, and continue to support humanitarian projects at JCC Krakow, such as our Free Shop food pantry and social integration programming, like career training and language classes.
-Since February 24, 2022, we have provided direct assistance to 400,000 Ukrainian refugees.
+Starting with the 2022 edition of Ride For The Living, proceeds have funded several of our Ukrainian relief efforts, and continue to support humanitarian projects at JCC Krakow, such as our Free Shop food pantry and social integration programming that includes career training and language classes.
+Since February 24, 2022, we have provided direct assistance to over 450,000 Ukrainian refugees and counting.